hako/littlesnapper/README.md

 # littlesnapper

-littlesnapper *alias* 'whippersnapper' - captures and prints snapchat pictures to a connected inkless BERG Little Printer.
+#### a tool to capture and print snapchat pictures to a connected inkless BERG Little Printer.

-little printer
+BERG Little Printer
 <http://bergcloud.com/littleprinter/>

 littlesnapper captures unread snapchat images, hosts the image for 45 seconds to allow the little printer to parse and print the image and then deletes it.

+littlesnapper's old name was *'whippersnapper'*

 ## requirements